onepub-dev/critical_test/README.md

 By default Critical Test supresses the output of any tests that succeed so you can focus on the failed test.

 Critical Test then lets you run-run individual failed tests or re-run all failed tests.

+Critical Tests also provides an enhanced view of failed unit tests making it easier to review those tests.

 # Run a single test